 S.A.L.T. stands for Seniors And Law Enforcement Together.
-It is a cooperative effort of the Clark County Sheriff's Office, Camas Police Department and the Senior Citizens of East Clark County.
+It is a cooperative effort of the Clark County Sheriff's Office, Camas Police Department, Vancouver Police Department, and our valued senior citizens of Clark County.

 - To decrease crime and the "fear" of crime in order to raise livability for our seniors.

 - To increase and improve senior crime prevention and education.

 - To improve local law enforcement's knowledge of the crime prevention needs of seniors.